yassato/BIO373/README.md

 # BIO373 materials for students

 ## Directory
-### GWAS
-R script and input data for the GWAS/GS practice

 ### QTL
-R script and input data for the QTL practice
+R script and input data for the QTL practice using r/qtl

+### GAPIT
+R script and input data for the GWAS/GS practice using GAPIT